soccin/Variant-PostProcess/README.md

 # Variant-PostProcess (v3)

-## TERMINAL: This version does not work properly.
+## This version does not work properly.

+But for now this is the best solution so currently being used in production.

-* In/del's not left aligned always
+* (FIXED by KK) In/del's not left aligned always

 * Disagrees with VarDict; (see files in `testing`)